roshreview/bike_shop/README.md

 ]
 ```

 Again, this is just an example.
-Your solution can follor whatever form you'd like.
+Your solution can follow whatever form you'd like.
 Please remember to fully test your solution.

 To submit, duplicate the repo into a private repository and add Anthony (Github handle: anthonyto) or email Anthony your solution files.